joemiller/sensu-tests/README.md

 -------------------------

-If you run the full test suite (`rake vagrant` or `para-vagrant.sh`) all 12 of the test VM's will be booted, but the provisioning tasks will only be run on `NUM_CPUs` of VM's at a time.
-To change the testing concurrency, modify `MAX_PROCS` in `para-vagrant.sh`.
+If you run the full test suite (`rake vagrant` or `para-vagrant.sh`) all 12 of the test VM's will be booted and each VM will use ~ 700MB RAM.

 Usage
 -----